 How a weekly check-in helps employee upskilling

 Forbes reports that, over only four years, one-third of the skills required for any position become unimportant enough that they're no longer in the job description.
 A weekly check-in helps you understand which skillsets are missing from your team.
-But most importantly, an employee check-in can show you who in your team might be best placed to learn these skills through employee upskilling or reskilling.
+But most importantly, an employee check-in shows you which employees might be best placed to learn these skills through employee upskilling or reskilling.
 It’ll also help you keep track of their development.

 HR blame lack of skilled candidates

 Seventy-five percent of HR professionals who had difficulty recruiting blamed it on applicants lacking the necessary skills.
-So, the pandemic hasn’t caused these issues, merely shone a spotlight on them.
-A 2018 SHRM study reported that 83% of US businesses had difficulty hiring acceptable candidates in the previous twelve months.
-Over a third reported a drop in candidate quality across the board, with 45 percent citing poor applicant quality for specific positions.
+So, the pandemic hasn’t actually caused these issues, but merely shone a spotlight on them.
+A 2018 SHRM study reported that 83% of US companies had difficulty hiring acceptable candidates in the previous twelve months.
+Over a third reported a drop in candidate quality across the board, with 45 percent citing poor quality for specific positions.

 The UK has a digital skills shortage.
-Less than half of British employers think students leaving full-time education have the digital skills needed for the workplace.
+Less than half of British employers think students leaving education have the digital skills needed to be effective at work.
 While 70% of those students expect employers to train them on the job.
 There is an imbalance of talent thanks in part to the great resignation.
 But developing staff with an employee check-in could be the solution.

-How a weekly check-in supports employee upskilling
+How an employee check-in supports upskilling

 This is an opportunity to support your people to reach their full potential.
-The added benefit of upskilling your existing staff is that it motivates them to become employee advocates.
+The added benefit of upskilling your existing staff is that it pushes them to become employee advocates.
 That means you’ll be a more attractive employer to new talent, giving you another way of overcoming skills shortages.

 Check-ins are light-touch but generate lots of feedback